mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 ## Soft Deprovisioning

 We do "soft" deprovisioning where things just get marked for removal or deactivated.
-Then they can be "cleaned up" later.
+Then they can be cleaned up later.
 Sometimes stuff happens...
 Tickets.

 ## Checklists